 - Doctor Who:

-- While it isn't quite a traditional Bad Future Doctor Who story, "The Dalek Invasion of Earth," the second appearance of the Daleks in Doctor Who, has just about all of the standard features of one.
+- While it isn't quite a traditional Bad Future story, in Season 2's "The Dalek Invasion of Earth," the sequel to the first Dalek story, has just about all of the standard features of one.
 It showed a 22nd century Earth ruled by Daleks.
-This has gotten enshrined in the Whoniverse as the future, but the later "Day of the Daleks" showed another 22nd century dominated by Daleks, which did get undone.
+This has gotten enshrined in the Whoniverse as the 22nd century, but the later "Day of the Daleks" showed another 22nd century dominated by Daleks, which did get undone.
 (The "Day of the Daleks" future happened following a nuclear war in the 20th century.)

 - In several stories the Doctor shows why they can't just leave even if they have seen the future.
 They have become part of events and need to see them through.
 This is first done in Pyramids of Mars when Sarah Jane says they can leave 1911, where Physical God Sutekh is about to break free, as they know the world wasn't destroyed in 1911.
 The Doctor takes her to 1980 and shows the world has been destroyed as they weren't there to stop Sutekh, therefore they need to go back and stop him.